sbmlteam/sbmlteam.github.io/site/content/software/libsbml/_index.md

 * Fengkai Zhang

-# How to contribute
+## Community and help

+There is a mailing list and web forum, [libsbml-development@googlegroups.com](https://groups.google.com/forum/#!forum/libsbml-development), devoted to discussions about LIBSBML.
+If you're using LIBSBML or interested in learning more, feel free to join the group!

+You can also reach the main developers directly via email at [libsbml-team@googlegroups.com](libsbml-team@googlegroups.com).

 We welcome contributions from anyone interested.
 It is especially useful to receive patches to enable building libSBML on operating systems or compilers that our outside our test matrix.
 The best way to submit a patch is via our [Sourceforge Tracker](https://sourceforge.net/p/sbml/libsbml/) as this provides a transparent record.
 However, we are also happy to accept patches via [email](mailto:libsbml-team@googlegroups.com).

 ## Funding acknowledgments